Israel–United States relations: Jerusalem

 In March 2010, General David Petraeus was quoted by Max Boot saying the lack of progress in the Middle East peace process has "fomented anti-Americanism, undermined moderate Arab regimes, limited the strength and depth of U.S. partnerships, increased the influence of Iran, projected an image of U.S. weakness, and served as a potent recruiting tool for Al Qaeda".
 When questioned by journalist Philip Klein, Petraeus said Boot "picked apart" and "spun" his speech.
 He believes there are many important factors standing in the way of peace, including "a whole bunch of extremist organizations, some of which by the way deny Israel's right to exist".
 He continued: "There's a country that has a nuclear program who denies that the Holocaust took place.
 So again we have all these factors in there.
 This [Israel] is just one."

-US-Israeli relations came under strain in March 2010, as Israel announced it was building 1,600 new homes in the eastern Jerusalem neighborhood of Ramat Shlomo as Vice President Joe Biden was visiting.
+U.S.–Israel relations came under strain in March 2010, as Israel announced it was building 1,600 new homes in the eastern Jerusalem neighborhood of Ramat Shlomo as Vice President Joe Biden was visiting.
 Secretary of State Hillary Clinton described the move as "insulting".
 Israel apologized for the timing of the announcement.

-On 6 December 2017 U.S. President Donald Trump officially recognized Jerusalem as Israel's capital and announced his intention to move the American embassy to Jerusalem.
-On 22 January 2018 Vice President Mike Pence in an address to the Israeli Knesset announced that the embassy would be moved before the end of 2019.
-On 18 October 2018, Secretary of State Mike Pompeo announced that the US Consulate-General in Jerusalem would be merged into the US Embassy in Jerusalem.
-Hitherto, the Consulate General had been responsible for conducting US relations with the Palestinians.
-In early March 2019, the Consulate General was formally merged into the US Embassy, ending the US practice of assigning separate missions to the Israelis and Palestinians.
-The Consulate General's former Agron Street site will be repurposed as the Embassy's new Palestinian Affairs Unit.
+On December 6, 2017 U.S. President Donald Trump officially recognized Jerusalem as Israel's capital and announced his intention to move the American embassy to Jerusalem.
+On January 22, 2018 Vice President Mike Pence in an address to the Israeli Knesset announced that the embassy would be moved before the end of 2019.
+On October 18, 2018, Secretary of State Mike Pompeo announced that the U.S. Consulate-General in Jerusalem would be merged into the U.S. Embassy in Jerusalem.
+Hitherto, the consulate general had been responsible for conducting U.S. relations with the Palestinians.
+In early March 2019, the consulate general was formally merged into the U.S. Embassy, ending the U.S. practice of assigning separate missions to the Israelis and Palestinians.
+The consulate general's former Agron Street site will be repurposed as the embassy's new Palestinian Affairs Unit.
+In October 2024, the Knesset passed a bill banning the creation of new consulates in Jerusalem, in a move interpreted as blocking the creation of consular services for Palestinians in the city.